 You can do a quick hot soak or an overnight cold soak.
 I soak mine overnight.
 I let them soak for at least 6-8 hours, with more than an inch of water covering them.
 Then in the morning or mid-day, I rinse them well and transfer them to a pot of water.
 Depending on the type of bean, they will need to cook for 1-2 hours.
 I haven’t tried my slow cooker yet, but I think that will be next.

 You’ll want to be careful to not try and soak/cook beans that are too old.
 If your beans are too old, they will never rehydrate fully and you’ll be left with hard or crunchy beans even after you cook them.
 Try to use your beans within a year.

 As for how many beans you cook at a time, you can cook just what you need for a recipe or you can cook more.
-If you cook more, you may can them (using a pressure cooker ) or you can freeze them.
+If you cook more, you may cook them (using a pressure cooker ) or you can freeze them.
 I’m planning to start cooking them (especially black and pinto beans) in larger batches and try freezing them.
 I’d love to can them but as you all know, I’m intimidated by regular canning, so pressure cooker canning?
 Ha!
 Forget about it (for now).
-For reference, about 1 1/2 cups of cooked beans are the equivalent to a can of beans.
+For reference, about 1 1/2 cups of cooked beans are equivalent to a can of beans.
 (Handy to know for recipes that call for “a can” of beans.)

 Cooking with dried beans may seem like a challenge or a difficulty to some but in reality, cooking with dried beans isn’t much of a difficult task.
 In fact, if you soak them correctly, you will be able to make the perfect dishes with dried beans – Every Time!
 Besides, the many benefits of cooking with dried beans are also present which make it one more reason why to use them in your most common dishes.

 Try out the following recipe too – Baked Brie with Olives and Sun-Dried Tomatoes